BrucePerens/recursive_generic/README.md

 ```

 This works by wrapping the value stored in the generic in a struct
-`ValueWrapper(Types)` that itself contains the specified types, and wrapping
+`ValueWrapper` that itself contains the specified types, and wrapping
-the generic in a new class which includes `GenericWrapper(...)`, which handles
+the generic in a new class which includes `GenericWrapper(...)`, which
-wrapping and unwrapping of values.
+handles wrapping and unwrapping of values.

 The code presently assumes that the wrapped generic implements the methods of
 `Iterable` and `Enumerable` (usually by including them) and that the value